-Commissioning at American University is a collaborative quality assurance process which helps the University to ensure that its projects and facilities are consistent with the University's Design and Construction Standards, emphasize life cycle cost based decision making, meet operational needs and sustainability goals, and ultimately achieve their design and construction intent.
-In other words, commissioning is another way AU ensures that it is building and maintaining the best facilities possible for living, learning, and working.
+Commissioning at American University is a collaborative quality assurance process which helps the university to ensure that its projects and facilities are consistent with the University's Design and Construction Standards, emphasize life cycle cost-based decision making, meet operational needs and sustainability goals, and ultimately achieve their design and construction intent.
+In other words, commissioning is another way for AU to ensure that it is building and maintaining the best facilities it can to support learning, living, and working on campus.

-The Facilities Staff coordinates full-commissioning services for all of AU's Capital Projects, ensuring that operations and maintenance teams are engaged in projects as early as possible to enhance their input and understanding of each building and its systems.
+Facilities Management coordinates commissioning services for all of the University's Capital Projects, ensuring that operations and maintenance teams are engaged in projects as early as possible to enhance their input and understanding of each building and its systems.

-Facilities Management coordinated, or is currently coordinating commissioning services for all of the Capital Projects listed below which encompass 14 new buildings.
+Facilities Management has been involved with the commissioning of all the Capital Projects listed below which encompass 13 new buildings.

-In addition to capital projects, the Facilities Staff performs in-house commissioning efforts on Capital Reserve and Deffered Maintenance (CRDM) and other University projects.
+In addition to capital projects, the Facilities Management Staff performs in-house commissioning efforts on Capital Reserve and Deferred Maintenance (CRDM) and other university projects.

-AU's commissioning program will continue to grow by integrating retrocommissioning and ongoing commissioning into planned maintenance activities.
-Retrocommissioning is commissioning of existing facilities that weren't initially commissioned when built.
-Ongoing commissioning is continuous documentation and verification that a building, or building system is running as designed.
+AU's commissioning program will continue to grow by integrating retro-commissioning and ongoing commissioning into planned maintenance activities.
+Retro-commissioning is commissioning of existing facilities that weren't initially commissioned when built.